GMcLachlan45/leetcode/README.md

 - By submitting to this repo you agree that you're a pretty awesome person
 - There may be a bot made in the future that scrapes the repo's files to post to a webpage hosted at [the owner's website](https://www.ontothenorth.com)
   - If you want to help with that please let me know
-- We won't be checking if the solution actually passes, or if the statistics you provide are truthful but you're only hurting yourself if you lie about it working, so just don't.
+- We won't be checking if the solution actually passes, or if the statistics you provide are truthful but you're only hurting yourself if you lie about it working.